HonkeyKong/GBAFlashTools/README.md

 ## GBA Flash Tools

 This program can take a GBA ROM, and flash it to one of those cheap bootleg GBA carts you can find everywhere on AliExpress.
-Right now, the 8MB (Link to the Past) and 16MB (Minish Cap/Pokemon) cartridges are supported.
+Right now, the 16MB (Minish Cap/Pokemon) cartridges are supported.
 32MB carts will probably come after I get my hands on one.

 To build the flashing client, just run this from the project root: